Loading...

 Portion Control

-Drink plenty of water before and during the meal.
-Staying hydrated can aid in digestion and help regulate blood sugar levels.
+Drink plenty of water throughout the day and with your meal.
+Staying hydrated can aid in digestion and help moderate blood sugar levels.

 Mindful Eating